bobgeis/js-space-rocks/readme.md

 ## Controls

 Intended Keys:
-* Left (or A) and Right (or D) rotate the player ship
+* LEFT (or A) and RIGHT (or D) rotate the player ship
-* Up (or W) accelerates the player ship
+* UP (or W) accelerates the player ship
-* Space fires bullets
+* SPACE fires bullets
-* P pauses and U unpauses
+* P pauses, ENTER unpauses
-* Z activates the Omega 13: "Enough time to undo a single mistake"
+* Z activates the Omega 13: "Enough time to undo a single mistake" Note that if charged, you can use this after your ship is destroyed.
+* ENTER starts the game, restarts on destruction (remember to try Z if you can)
 <!-- * R resets the high score to all zeros -->